PeterGrahamJersey/petergraham.netlify.com/README.md

 ✅ Create a website and blog
 🛠️ Incorporate interactive plots into a blog post

+## ToDo

+* Site/Page Metadata
+* Styling and syntax Highlighting for code
+* Add an image to each blog post
+* Expand Bio

 # Technology

 * Written in **React** (using **Gatsby**)